 “The essence of the VIEA-CAVI partnership is contained in the phrase ‘economy and ecology in balance’.
 VIEA promotes regional initiatives that strengthen economic capacity; and CAVI represents the ecological perspective through its championing of green infrastructure and water sustainability,” states George Hanson.

 Dale Wall embraced the long term benefits of a new idea.
 In essence he was supportive of innovation with potential, as he saw it, both within and outside of government.
 In particular, his staunch support and timely participation in the Green Infrastructure Partnership provided the ‘convening for action’ initiative with credibility.
+“We are using the slogan The New Business As Usual to convey the message that, for change to really occur, practices that until now have been viewed as the exception must become the norm moving forward.,” stated Dale Wall in 2008.

 Under the stellar leadership of John Finnie as Chair of CAVI-Convening for Action on Vancouver Island, the success of the CAVI initiative built a practitioner network and the credibility with local government that in large part made it possible to incorporate the Partnership for Water Sustainability as a not-for-profit society in November 2010.
+“We envision development carried out in a manner that harmonizes the footprint within the watershed to achieve water sustainability as an integral component of land development,” stated John Finnie.

 Under Paul Ham’s leadership, the Green Infrastructure Partnership achieved a great deal – for example, the Showcasing Innovation Series helped local government practitioners immeasurably by creating forums for them to share their experiences and lessons learned.
 This created a ripple effect that spurred even more innovation.
+“Because people are so busy in their own world, it takes a third party to connect them.
+That was the role the Green Infrastructure Partnership played in organizing the Showcasing Innovation Series.
+The goal was a simple one: build regional capacity,” stated Paul Ham.

 John’s experience covers the full range of engineering practice, from developing master plans and municipal design criteria to implementing both piped and natural drainage systems.
 He walks the talk.
 He re-landscaped his own property to restore the absorptive capacity of the ground.
+His hands-on experience provided invaluable insights when the Green Infrastructure Partnership was developing the Topsoil Primer Set, and John made a material contribution.
+Thanks to the leadership provided by the Okanagan Basin Water Board, the Primer Set then morphed into a provincial guidance document titled the Topsoil Bylaws Toolkit.